Blendify/blender-manual/blender_docs/manual/render/freestyle/export_svg.rst

 complex results that are impossible to achieve in SVG.

-There are extended options for the exporter, located at the specific panels of the Freestyle renderer at the Render Layers tab of the Properties editor.
+There are extended options for the exporter, located at the specific panels of the Freestyle renderer at the View Layers tab of the Properties editor.
 Those options are located at the Freestyle Line Style SVG Export panel, at the bottom of the tab.

 The properties (no modifiers applied) that can be exported are: